 Of course, that’s an excellent thing because every action you take is a decision that shapes your day.
 But your mind would be overwhelmed if you had to decide on every tiny detail of your life.
 The habits are there to generate your routines and put parts of you on autopilot, allowing your brain to be used for making huge decisions.
 There’s an art to making decisions, which I wrote about in a separate post, and you don’t want to waste your energy on small, mundane things.

 The problem arises when those insignificant little things on auto-pilot start having adverse effects on your life.
 How do you distinguish between them?
 How do you stop the bad ones?

 You see, life is made up of consistency and intensity.
-If you want an analogy, your brushing your teeth is the consistency, while going to the dentist twice a year to do a deep cleaning is the intensity.
-Doing twenty minutes of exercise a day is the consistency; running a marathon once a year is your intensity.
+If you want an analogy, brushing your teeth is the consistency, while going to the dentist twice a year to do a deep cleaning is the intensity.
+Doing twenty minutes of exercise a day represents consistency; running a marathon once a year is intensity.
 For real progress, you need both.

 If you just go to the dentist twice a year without ever brushing your teeth, all your teeth will fall out.
-If you never go to the dentist, you will suffer long-term damage from the issues that are not solved by brushing.
+If you never go to the dentist, you will suffer long-term damage from issues not solved by brushing.

 So, you need both.

 The intensity is where you use your brain and make a decision to do it.
 This is when you feel and want to be in control.